 Dr. Lazinski has experience in many clinical settings including acute care, skilled nursing, and out-patient.
 She also spent several years in a leadership role as an out-patient clinic manager.
 Her main area of practice is orthopedics and musculoskeletal physical therapy, but she also has certification and experience treating patients with vestibular dysfunction, balance impairments, and functional limitations due to neurological conditions.
 Dr. Lazinski continues to practice pro bono at the Judeo Christian Health Clinic serving under-insured and uninsured people in Tampa, FL.

 Dr. Lazinski is active in the West Central District of the Florida Physical Therapy Association (FPTA).
 She has served as an FPTA Assembly Representative for her district since 2010, and served as the Secretary of the West Central District Council for four years from 2013-2017.
 Dr. Lazinski has been a member of the American Physical Therapy Association (APTA) since 1998 and is a member of the Orthopedic, Education, and Hand and Upper Extremity Academies.
 She is also a member of the Residency and Pain Special Interest Groups.

-Within the College of Health Care Sciences, Dr. Lazinski is member of the Teaching and Learning Academy and a past Chair of the Executive Council for the Center of Academic and Professional Excellence.
+Within the College of Health Care Sciences, Dr. Lazinski is member of the Teaching and Learning Academy, founding Chair of the Executive Council for the Center of Academic and Professional Excellence (CAPE), and CAPE Fellow.
 She has delivered faculty development presentations on the topics of hybrid teaching and learning and educational technology to Health Professions Division faculty.
-In the Hybrid DPT Program, Dr. Lazinski is the Chair of the Outcomes and Alumni Committee, and a member of the Technology Committee, the Committee on Admissions, the Curriculum Committee, and the Accreditation Committee.
+In the Hybrid DPT Program, Dr. Lazinski is the Chair of the Outcomes and Alumni Committee, and a member of the Technology Committee.